NC STATE UNIVERSITY NCSU Libraries

 [ more ]

 The InsideWood project integrates wood anatomical information from the literature and original observations into an internet-accessible database useful for research and teaching.
-The InsideWood database contains brief descriptions of fossil and modern woody dicots (hardwoods) from more than 200 plant families, and is searchable by an interactive, multiple-entry key.
-This wood anatomy web site has over 35,000 images showing anatomical details.
+The InsideWood database contains brief descriptions of fossil and modern woody dicots (hardwoods) and modern softwoods.
+It is worldwide in coverage.
+The database is searchable by an interactive, multiple-entry key.
+This wood anatomy web site has over 50,000 images showing anatomical details, primarily photomicrographs. .

-Become a fan of InsideWood on facebook to get information on additions to InsideWood, and occasional comments on how-to-use the website.
-Also on Twitter
+Become a fan of InsideWood on Facebook to get information on additions to InsideWood, and occasional comments on how-to-use the website.

 "InsideWood Notes.
 27 March 2010" with some more cautions and reminders about coding, e.g. vessel-ray parenchyma pits.